better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 [insert gif of adding Device ID to manage remotes modal]

-Adding and following a user's remote is basically adding their version of your project to your machine.
-To get changes from a new remote you must fetch them from a connected peer that has replicated the remote's changes.
-Once fetched, you'll be able to pull changes from their version and apply them to your working copy.
-Read more about [how remotes work on Radicle](understanding-radicle/faq.md).
+Adding a peer's remote means that you wish to track their changes to your project.
+It's important to note that these changes may not instantly appear.
+We rely on the connectedness of the network to ensure that we hear about the changes from a peer we follow.
+Assuming that the network of peers also track the peer you are looking for, you will get their changes:

+1. On application startup, where your peer will ask for any new changes from all the peers you follow.
+For more information on following, [click here](understanding-radicle/how-it-works.md/#following).
+2. Whenever your peer receives a gossip message about the peer you wish to follow.
+For more information on gossip, [click here](understanding-radicle/how-it-works.md/#gossip).

 You can view all remotes of a project with the command: